spardoel/Sign-language-recognition/Posts/2022-09-15_Sign_language_interpreter_blog_9.md

 7  459.049164  236.212570  520.255920  407.262390    0.366459     56   chair]
 ```
 Hey!
 Now I was getting somewhere.
 After converting the results to a dataframe, and selecting the coordinate representation I wanted (xyxy) I could access the list of detections.
 Each detection had the X,Y coordinates of the bounding box as well as the class name.
 They were even sorted according to the model's confidence value.
-Perfect, I can work with that.
+Perfect, I could work with that.

 I will talk a bit more about exactly how I implemented the YOLO model later on.
 For now, I want to talk about the different versions of the model that I had to choose from.